Freedesk-org/.github/profile/README.md

 ## 👨‍💻 About Me

-I am a developer and passionate advocate for the democratization of technology.
-I don't just write code; I build ecosystems that empower communities.
-My work focuses on breaking down financial barriers in computing and creating resilient, peer-to-peer networks.
+I am a shepherd, I tend sheep, I live in the mountains, I cut wood, I make my own furniture, I grow my own crops, I herd my own cattle, I cook my own food, I earn my own bread and yet how dependent i am on allah.(for the non-muslims ;) Allah = God)

+I never thought technology was mainstream, Yes everyone else does.
+I just see technology as enablement of human potential.
+Without mining coal, Humans could have never dreamt of instagram!
-I view technology as a tool for liberation, not just automation.
+Technology is a tool for liberation and non-partial equity.

 When I'm not optimizing containers or architecting distributed systems, I'm likely auditing code for security or helping a student spin up their first VM.

 ## ⚖️ My Principles